Commercial Property SDLT Calculator UK 2026

 Do I pay the additional property surcharge on commercial property?

-No, the 5% additional property surcharge only applies to residential property purchases.
-Commercial property purchases are assessed at non-residential SDLT rates regardless of whether you already own other properties.
-This makes commercial property acquisition significantly cheaper in terms of SDLT.
+No. The 5% additional-property surcharge only applies to residential property.
+Commercial and genuine mixed-use purchases are charged at non-residential SDLT rates regardless of whether you already own other property or where you are resident, making commercial acquisition significantly cheaper in SDLT terms.

 How is SDLT calculated on a commercial lease?